xavierlefevre/shared-react-components-example/readme.md

 If your objective is to share components of any size between several web applications, **you are in the right place**.

-> In this repository you will find a working example of a mono-repository of React components libraries.
+This repository hosts an example of a **mono-repository of shared React components, organised in different libraries**.

->
+**Its aim is to**:
-> We hope to give you detailed tips to make you accelerate if you are working on a similar project.
+- Give you specific tips to make you accelerate
->
-> You can also copy paste this project entirely to reuse it as is.
+- Be a boilerplate: You can copy paste the repo entirely to reuse it as is

 <br />